emgong/double-takes/app/posts/2013-06-26-what-polymer-and-angular-tell-us-about-the-future-success-of-the-web-platform-and-javascript-frameworks.md

   name: "David Mosher"
   url: "http://www.youtube.com/user/vidjadavemo/videos"
 tldr:
-  title: "don't try to get everything right upfront"
+  title: "don\'t try to get everything right upfront"
   body: """
         the web platform and javascript frameworks are going to be more successful if their authors offer low-level APIs that developers can play with instead of trying to get high-level APIs designed correctly the first time.
         """